johnnygreeney/CardanoForTheMasses/README.md

 The 3rd 'Chang' edition[^1] was published on 3rd Jan 2024, under an open-source licence.
 If there is interest from  the community, the plan is to have an update for the actual Change hard fork scheduled for later in 2024.

 ## Guidelines for contributors
-- _“I didn't have time to write a short letter, so I wrote a long one instead.”_
+>_'I didn't have time to write a short letter, so I wrote a long one instead'_
 The book should as concise as possible.
 Earlier editions were too long.
 Many sections have been cut to make it more concise and readable.
 - Everything is done in 'markdown' files, see here[^2] for a cheatsheet
 - Keep it short as possible, can a paragraph just be sentence?
 Do you need long sentences when a shorter simple one will do?
 Don’t say 'sesquipedalian' when you can just say 'long'.